Prostate Cancer

 Explains how he took one step at a time.

 Well we thought mm it's arrived [laughs] it's been sort of coming all this while but now it's actually here and I wasn't driven into panic or anything, I mean although it was malignant, there was some malignancy there it was at the lowest possible level of threat so I thought oh well we'll have to take it a step at a time, see what these next tests reveal.
 There was always something more to do and one didn't feel that, I didn't feel that I had to take any drastic decisions about jumping this way or jumping that way until these further tests had been done.
-So I postponed my visit to India.
+So I postponed my visit.

 Explains how it is best to face matters and plan for the future.